Free up disk space in Windows

 Windows Vista users must also click Continue in the User Account Control dialog.

 As usual, several system files are locked while a user is logged on to Windows.
 Click Ignore All in the first Error Applying Attributes window.

 The compression process might take from 5 minutes to an hour, depending on how many files and subfolders there are.
 After the progress dialog disappears, you'll notice that the Documents and Settings / Users folder is now blue (if the Show encrypted or compressed NTFS files in color setting is enabled in Folder options).
 This indicates that the item is compressed using NTFS compression.

 To see how much disk space you gained, right-click the folder and select Properties again.

 Check the difference between Size and Size on disk fields.
 In the example below, users had a few personal files only, but settings and temporary files were compressed from 766 to 576 megabytes (compression rate is almost 25%).

 You can also compress Program Files and ProgramData folders, but never compress Windows folder or whole system drive!
 System files must be uncompressed while Windows starts.

-If you gained several gigabytes of disk space after these steps, it is recommended to defragment your hard drive to optimize performance.
+After you gain several gigabytes of disk space after these steps, it is recommended to defragment your hard drive (this does note apply to SSD-s) to optimize performance.